alchemyplatform/Get-NFTs-by-Address/README.md

 1. Clone this repository to your local machine:
 `git clone https://github.com/alchemyplatform/get-nfts-by-address.git`

 2. Navigate to the project folder: `cd get-nfts-by-address`

+3. Install the Alchemy SDK and the dotenv package running either of the following commands:
+   * `yarn add`
+   * `npm i`

-3. Open the `sample.env` file and update the value for the API Key to your own value and rename file to `.env`.
+4. Open the `sample.env` file and update the value for the API Key to your own value and rename file to `.env`.
 If you don't have an Alchemy API Key yet you can [create one for free here](https://alchemy.com/?a=starter-code).
+Simply make an account and find the "Access Keys" section in the dashboard to generate your own key!

-4. Open `getNFTs.js` and update the value of the Wallet Address found within the main function to reflect the wallet that you will be querying.
+5. Open `getNFTs.js` and update the value of the Wallet Address found within the main function to reflect the wallet that you will be querying.

-5. Install the Alchemy SDK and the dotenv package running either of the following commands:
-   * `yarn add alchemy-sdk dotenv`
-   * `npm i alchemy-sdk dotenv`

 6. Run the script in the terminal: `node getNFTs.js`